Data protection policy

 3.5.
 After the student has graduated from degree study, the university publishes the student’s name in the alumni list.
 In the case of legitimate interest, the university may use the graduates’ contact details to promote further education opportunities and alumni activities.

 4.1.
 As controller of personal data, the university processes the personal data of people who learn in continuing education courses (for example, continuing education programmes, degree courses as continuing education).
 For the purpose of organising continuing education, preparing documents and reporting, the university processes primarily the following personal data of continuing education learners:

 4.1.1. name and surname, personal identification number, contact details, place of work, education and professional experience information, payer details;

 4.1.2. for continuing education learners who participate in a course intended for students of general education schools, including a Youth Academy course, the continuing education learner’s school, class, and the name and surname of the subject teacher;

-4.1.3. for applicants for the international summer university, data presented on the application form;
+4.1.3. for applicants for the International Summer University, data presented on the application form;

 4.2.
 The legal basis for processing of continuing education learners’ data is, depending on the type of continuing education, either the university’s legal obligation or a task carried in the public interest.
-The legal basis results from national legislation (for example, Adult Education Act, Aliens Act), the performance of which is governed by regulations (for example, Regulation on the Statute of the Estonian Education Information System) and university bylaws (for example, Regulation for Continuing Education, Procedure for payment of tuition fees for continuing education, Procedure for issue of continuing education certificates, Regulation of Study Information System).
-In the case of a paid training course, the legal basis for processing personal data may be the contract concluded with the continuing education learner.
+The legal basis results from national legislation (for example, Adult Education Act, Aliens Act), the performance of which is governed by regulations (for example, regulation on the statute of the Estonian Education Information System) and university bylaws (for example, Regulation for Continuing Education, Procedure for payment of tuition fees for continuing education, Procedure for issue of continuing education certificates, Regulation of Study Information System).
+In the case of a paid course, the legal basis for processing personal data may be the contract signed with the continuing education learner.